 - Matching ad and page headlines

-- Repeating ad text/keywords on the landing page
+- Repeating ad text/keywords on the post-click landing page

 - Providing clear access to the ad’s offer

-Translation: the post-click experience matters a lot and it can make or break your chance of conversion.
+Translation: the post-click landing page matters a lot and it can make or break your chance of conversion.

 Another way is to update the ad copy, “Get expert reviews of top digital cameras with your subscription.”
 This sets the expectation that once people click, they should expect to pay for access.
 It would also save Consumer Reports money because prospects expecting free content wouldn’t click anymore.

 Visitors should never land on your page and wonder, “Where am I supposed to look?”
 There should always be intentional visual hierarchy, so you can draw your visitors’ eyes to marketing messages that are central to driving conversions (your value proposition, product or service benefits, CTA, etc.).

 Part of creating great visual hierarchy means lightening visitors’ cognitive load by reducing unnecessary text and visual distractions.
 This allows them to look where you want them to, instead of being distracted.